 - End-stage liver failure, which means the liver has stopped functioning

-To reduce your risk of nonalcoholic fatty liver disease:
+To reduce your risk of NAFLD:

 - Choose a healthy diet.
 Choose a healthy plant-based diet that's rich in fruits, vegetables, whole grains and healthy fats.